ktownsend-personal/RetroPhone/README.md

 ## Notable
 * SHK pin from SLIC bounces a lot, so it requires debounce logic.
   * GadgetReboot noticed it bounces longer when powered 3.3V vs. 5V
 * RM and FR pins on the SLIC are both necessary for ringing.
 The RM pin sets the higher ringing voltage, and the FR pin flip flops the polarity on high and low cycles.
 Both are definitely needed, although the electronic ringer on my Sony slimline works fine with just FR toggled, the physical bell on the Snoopy phone requires the RM to have enough power to physically move the armature.
-The FR pin should be toggled at 50% duty cycle at 20Hz with cadence 2s-on/4s-off for US ring.
-* When using PhoneDTMF library, we seem to need 300 sample count and 6000 frequency to avoid detection dropouts while a button is pressed (which causes repeated numbers)
-  * I tried 50ms debounce and still got gaps, and since 50ms tone and 50ms space are the standard that I saw someplace we probably shouldn't debounce longer
-  * Update: I have since found a bug in my coordination of PhoneDTMF that resolved the debounce issue without needing a debounce.

 * The [missing fundamental](https://blogs.scientificamerican.com/roots-of-unity/your-telephone-is-lying-to-you-about-sounds/) phenomenon is really interesting.
 Although phones only use frequencies 300Hz to 3400Hz, we actually hear lower tones due to this phenomenon.

 ## Thoughts
 * would interrupts be useful in this project so we can put the device to sleep when idle, but still wake up for incoming wifi call or off-hook pin?
 * special response for 911 dialing to clearly say it's not a real phone and cannot be used for emergencies
-* digitizing settings can be fairly low because a real phone system caps the upper frequency at 3400 Hz
+* digitizing bitrate can be fairly low because a real phone system caps the upper frequency at 3400 Hz
-* could use an IO pin to control power to the hardware DTMF decoder and level shifter to reduce power consumption, but only if I want to run on a battery
+* could use an IO pin to control power to the hardware DTMF decoder and level shifter to reduce power consumption, but only necessary if I want to run on a battery
 * PhoneDTMF software decoding might run better as a FreeRTOS task... needs experimentation
 * the DAC has left and right outputs, but since this project is mono we could use the same DAC to generate two independent mono signals if we get fancy with our audio generation loop; I don't have a scenario where that would be useful yet, but it's a cool idea